 Titled “Robyn’s Residences”, it was written in or around 1990, when I first moved from Winnipeg to Vancouver.
 I don’t recall the exact circumstance, but it was some conversation with my mom about my nomadic history – all the different places that I’d lived in my life so far.
 At that point, I was 23 years old, and had had 19 separate addresses.
 While that’s an average of 1.2 years at each location, some locations lasted as long as 3+ years, so others were more way station than home.

 Since then, I’ve added to the list, marring the beauty of my mom’s fluid script with my own terrible printing.
 My life in BC has been less nomadic but still hardly stationary.
 The current total is 29 addresses in (nearly) 49 years, increasing the average to 1.7.
-Considering I’ve been at my current address for nearly 11 years, I clearly continued the nomad trend for a while, but am now much more settled.
+Considering I’ve been at my current address for nearly 11 years (and counting), I clearly continued the nomad trend for a while, but am now much more settled.
 Or perhaps just tired of packing and moving.

 Reading the addresses on this list brings each place back to my memory.
 Even the ones that were brief, I remember them clearly and specifically – the people in my life then, the circumstances that brought me there, and the excitement, sadness and fear of some of the in-betweens.
 Examples:

 - Victory Place.
 This was my grandmother’s house in Winnipeg.
 My residency there was brief – in between apartments with my parents – and since we visited there often, and I stayed with her frequently as a child, my memories of that home extend beyond the few weeks or months that it was also my address.